PNDA stands for Perinatal Depression and Anxiety – but this year we’re expanding our definition to include a more diverse experience of mental health

-PNDA occurs before and after the baby is born.
+PNDA can occur before and after the baby is born.

 Perinatal means around the time of birth, and is preferred to “postnatal” as, for some people, symptoms can occur during pregnancy or in the lead up to a child’s arrival.
-Generally, perinatal depression and/or anxiety occurs between finding out that a baby or child is arriving and up to a year after the child’s arrival.
+Generally, perinatal mental health issues occur between finding out that a baby or child is arriving and up to a year after the child’s arrival.
 Other words which might be used to describe this period include “postpartum”, “antenatal”, or “puerperal”.

 Not just Mums